 Lunch and dinner menus change regularly depending on season and availability.
 Great coffee and teas are served throughout the day with a selection of home-made cakes, available all day.
 We have specials boards, for our daily selection of lunch and dinner dishes.

-We have a quality wine list, with house wine at £16 per bottle, most of the wines are also available by the glass.
+We have a quality wine list, with prices starting from £16 per bottle, most of the wines are also available by the glass.
 The courtyard garden is planted with seasonal flowers and herbs, offering a welcome, quiet retreat from the busy High Street.The restaurant can be reserved for private functions and tailored to your desires for dinner, cocktail parties and small weddings, by arrangement.

-For the fifth successive year, Dover based restaurant The Allotment, has received the ultimate accolade by being featured in the new 2014 edition of The Good Food Guide.
+For the sixth successive year, Dover based restaurant The Allotment, has received the ultimate accolade by being featured in the new 2015 edition of The Good Food Guide.

 Described as “Mightily satisfying urban bistro” and “applaud the simplicity that plays a strong part in dishes, freshly prepared from quality raw materials”, inclusion in the new guide sees The Allotment remaining the first-ever Dover town centre restaurant to achieve such national recognition.
 Selection into the guide is based entirely on readers’ recommendations and inspection reports and this achievement again establishes The Allotment as one of the top 1200 restaurants in the UK.Proprietor Dave Flynn’s vision for a self-sufficient restaurant became a reality when his first-ever establishment, The Allotment, opened in June 2007.
 An allotment owner and resident from Twickenham, South West London, Dave has been a professional chef for over 30 years in London and Australia, and the unique catering style he has brought to the coast has become increasingly popular with local customers and visitors to the area.